PathwayCommons/cpath2/README.md

 ### Working directory

-Directory 'work' is where the configuration, data files and indices are saved.
+Directory e.g. './work' is defined by CPATH2_HOME environment property; this is where the configuration, data, and indices are or will be saved.

-    cd work
+    cd ./work

 The directory may contain:
 - application.properties (to configure various server and model options);